samuelkerstell/project-portfolio-4/README.md

 * Create A Booking
   - As a site user I can make a booking so that I can book a specific time.
 * View A Booking
-  - As s site user I can to view my bookings so I can see the date and if I want to cancel or update bookings.
+  - As a site user I can to view my bookings so I can see the date and if I want to cancel or update bookings.
 * Edit A Booking
   - As a site user I can edit my booking so that I can change the date and time.
 * Cancel A Booking